What is Return on Net Assets (RONA)?

 The current liabilities are obligations that the business has to pay within 12 months or the current financial year of the business.
-They are composed of notes payable, account payable and current portion of long-term debt, accruals, etc. These are deducted from the current assets to arrive at the networking capital which in turn can be utilized to calculate the return on net assets.
+They are composed of notes payable, account payable and current portion of long-term debt, accruals, etc. These are deducted from the current assets to arrive at the networking capital, which in turn can be utilized to calculate the return on net assets.

 #4 – Net Income

 Net income is defined as the residual income earned by the business.
-This is the end value a business gets when all the operational overheads, the cost of running a business are deducted from the revenue generated by the business.
+It is the end value a business gets when all the operational overheads, the cost of running a business are deducted from the revenue generated by the business.
 It can be found in the income statement section of the business.

 Return on Net Assets Formula